AnonymousAuthor2025/Online-appendix/Method/Study3_Reddit: Details in Empirical Analysis on Reddit.md

 - Initially, we randomly selected 100 posts from each category.
 Two researchers independently analyzed 20% of the selected posts, developed an initial coding framework, and refined it through iterative comparison until a consistent codebook was established.
 This finalized codebook was then applied to the remaining posts by the two researchers, followed by a final consistency check after all posts were coded.
 - Subsequently, the codebook was organized into classification criteria through thematic analysis, which served as prompts for ChatGPT-4 to analyze the posts.
 - In this process, ChatGPT-4 first categorized the same 100 posts that had been manually classified by the researchers.
 The results were compared, and if the accuracy rate reached 85%, the same standard was used to allow ChatGPT-4 to continue classifying the remaining posts.
 - For posts that could not be automatically classified, the researchers conducted manual reviews.
-Detailed classification criteria can be found in Chapter 3.

-### 3.1 Initial Classification of 9,326 Posts
+### 1. Initial Classification of 9,326 Posts

 In our study, we randomly selected 100 posts from a total of 9,326 using a randomization function for thematic analysis.
 Two authors independently analyzed 20% of the selected posts, developing initial codes and refining them through iterative comparison until a consistent codebook was established.
 Following this, the two authors applied the finalized codebook to the remaining posts and performed a final consistency check after coding all the posts.
 This iterative process ensured the development of a robust and reliable coding framework.
 Our analysis identified three primary categories:
 1. **Introduction and Security Issues of Stablecoins**